swaros/contxt/docs/documentation/tasks.md

 if you are working already in a workspace, then just go back to them by typing `cn`.

-edit the .contxt.yml file in youre current project and add the usage for the new script.
+edit the .contxt.yml file in your current project and add the usage for the new script.

 ````yaml